 MAN NABBED FOR RIDING BIKE IN UNION SQUARE SUBWAY

 Thirty-year-old Jose Hernandez was arrested inside the Union Square subway station for impersonation and an unclassified violation of New York State laws last Friday at 2:13 a.m.
 Police said that Hernandez was riding a bicycle inside the station, creating hazardous conditions for others in the area.
 Police also told Hernandez that he would be subject to arrest if he provided a fake name.
 He allegedly told police a fake name and birthday but police said that he eventually admitted his real name and birthday.

 THREE MEN ARRESTED FOR TRESPASSING

-Police arrested 24-year-old Mark Shifrin, 23-year-old Abhishant Tripathi and 25-year-old Alex Bronshteyn for possession of a controlled substance and criminal trespassing inside 224 East 28th Street last Friday at 10:54 p.m.
-Police said that the three men were trespassing on the ninth floor B stairwell and were in possession of narcotics.
-Narcotics were allegedly found in Tripathi’s mouth.
+Police arrested 24-year-old Mark Shifrin and 25-year-old Alex Bronshteyn for possession of a controlled substance and criminal trespassing inside 224 East 28th Street last Friday at 10:54 p.m.
+Police said that two men and a third (charge since withdrawn) were trespassing on the ninth floor B stairwell and were in possession of narcotics.
+Narcotics were allegedly found in the third man’s mouth.
 Police said that Bronshteyn and Shifrin had narcotics in their jacket pockets.